Skip to main content

 First, you will have a consultation with one of our oral surgeons, who will fully examine your condition and discuss your treatment plan.
 This appointment is a good opportunity for you to ask questions about your procedure and anesthesia options.
 We will take 3D scans of your mouth to produce detailed images of your bone structure.

 On the day of your surgery, your oral surgeon will administer the anesthesia.
-Many patients undergo IV sedation, which will put you into a sleep-like state, unable to feel discomfort.
 Your surgeon will extract the teeth and place dissolvable sutures where needed.
 You will need a designated driver to bring you home after your surgery is complete.

 Stem Cell Banking with Stemodontics®